onlatency/Maitey/README.md

-# Venice Image Chat - Professional Media UI
+# MAITEYCHAT - Media AI that enriches your chats

 A professional tool for media creators to generate, classify, and manage AI images at scale.